 Angela Cluff is a fundraising consultant.
 She works with UK and international charities and not for profit organisations to transform fundraising performance.
 She has a special interest in major donor fundraising and the power of philanthropy.

-Before becoming a fundraiser, Angela's career was in commercial marketing, advertising and market research.
+Before becoming a fundraiser, Angela's career was in commercial marketing, advertising, and market research.
 Her fundraising career has spanned senior roles across a range of fundraising streams and organisations, including NSPCC where she played a leading role in creating and implementing the ground-breaking FULL STOP campaign.

-Angela has been a fundraising consultant for the last 15 years, as a director of The Management Centre and now as an independent freelancer.
+Angela has been a fundraising consultant for the last 20 years, as a director of The Management Centre and now as an independent freelancer.

 Angela is a regular speaker at national and international fundraising conferences on a wide range of topics, is an occasional writer and was a contributor to the Commission on the Donor Experience.
-She is now Chair of the Institute of Fundraising special interest group on the supporter experience.

 Les Campbell, Treasurer